Learn about the lab: research focus, lab members, news, and publications.

-Dr. Amundadottir co-leads PanScan, a GWAS of pancreatic cancer conducted within the framework of the NCI-sponsored Cohort Consortium.
-Collaborative efforts are conducted with the Pancreatic Cancer Case Control Consortium (PanC4), the PANcreatic Disease ReseArch (PANDoRA) consortium, the European Study on Pancreatic Cancer Genetics and Epidemology (PanGen-EU), and Chinese and Japanese pancreatic cancer GWAS efforts.
+Dr. Amundadottir co-leads gene mapping efforts within the Pancreatic Cancer Cohort Consortium (PanScan), conducted within the framework of the NCI-sponsored Cohort Consortium.
+Collaborative efforts are conducted with the Pancreatic Cancer Case Control Consortium (PanC4), the PANcreatic Disease ReseArch (PANDoRA) Consortium, the European Study on Pancreatic Cancer Genetics and Epidemiology (PanGen-EU).
 The aim of these large international studies is to identify genetic factors that contribute to the risk of pancreatic cancer.
-Four GWAS phases have already been performed in close to 12,000 case and 17,000 control subjects from over 30 cohort and case-control studies from the U.S., Europe and Asia.
-This work has resulted in the discovery of fourteen common susceptibility loci for pancreatic cancer on chromosomes 1q32.1 (NR5A2, two independent loci), 2p14 (ETAA1), 3q28 (TP63), 5p15.33 (three independent risk loci in the TERT-CLPTM1L region), 7p14.1 (SUGCT), 7q23.2 (LINC-PINT), 8q24.1 (MYC/PVT1 region, two independent loci), 9q34.2 (ABO), 13q12.2 (PDX1), 13q22.1 (nongenic), 16q23.1 (BCAR1/CTRB1/CTRB2), 17q24.3 (LINC00673) and 22q12.1 (ZNRF3).
-Further GWAS phases, as well as studies that aim at uncovering less common and rare pancreatic cancer risk variants, are underway.
+Four GWAS phases have already been performed in close to 12,000 case and 17,000 control subjects from over 30 cohort and case-control studies mainly from the U.S. and Europe.
+This work has resulted in the discovery of twenty common susceptibility loci for pancreatic cancer.
+Further GWAS phases in U.S., European and Asian pancreatic cancer case-control and cohort studies are underway, as well as WGS studies in African American pancreatic cancer cases and controls from the PanScan and PanC4 consortia.

 Functional Characterization of Pancreatic Cancer Risk Loci

-My laboratory conducts fine-mapping of risk loci identified in PanScan and collaborative gene mapping efforts, as well as wet-lab studies to uncover functional variants at each locus and understand the mechanism by which they influence risk of pancreatic cancer.
-This work involves genomic and epigenomic approaches, with a focus on genome-wide expression quantitative trait locus (eQTL) analyses to investigate the genetics of gene expression in normal and tumor derived pancreatic tissue samples and correlate to pancreatic cancer risk alleles as well as Transcriptome Wide Association Studies (TWAS) for gene mapping.
-These transcriptome and epigenome datasets are generated in our laboratory and supplemented with publicly available datasets.
-Furthermore, my laboratory focuses on targeted functional analyses in specific pancreatic cancer susceptibility loci.
-This work includes analysis of gene expression in the vicinity of risk variants, investigation of transcriptional regulation and gene/protein function with the aim of connecting pancreatic cancer risk variants to target genes and molecular phenotypes to explain the underlying biology of the risk at each locus.
+Dr. Amundadottir’s laboratory conducts fine-mapping of risk loci identified in PanScan and collaborative gene mapping efforts, as well as genomic, molecular and cell biology wet-lab based studies to uncover functional variants at each locus and unravel the mechanism by which they influence risk of pancreatic cancer.
+This works involves genetic, genomic and epigenomic approaches, including: 1) Imputation of GWAS datasets using various approaches and reference datasets, 2) Mapping noncoding gene regulatory elements and chromatin interactions across the pancreatic genome, 3) Expression quantitative trait locus (eQTL) analyses and Transcriptome Wide Association Studies (TWAS) to investigate the genetics of gene expression in normal and tumor derived pancreatic tissue samples, 4) Sequence and CRISPR-based analysis of noncoding gene regulatory element activity, and 5) Targeted functional analyses at specific pancreatic cancer susceptibility loci.
+This includes detailed investigations of noncoding gene regulatory element function, transcriptional regulation and gene/protein function with the aim of connecting pancreatic cancer risk variants to target genes and molecular phenotypes to explain the underlying biology of the risk at each locus.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.